 Welcome to Vail Chef

-Vail Chef is a Culinary team catering elevated dining experiences in the Eagle-Vail Valley.
+Vail Chef is a Catering & Culinary Team that Specializes in Elevated Dining Experiences in the Eagle-Vail Valley.

 Our Story

-Cooking, Catering and Hospitality have been at the core of Chef Jay and Chef Adam’s lives with a combined 45 years experience in elevated dining establishments.
-Their mission is to create flavorful memories focusing on quick service, meaningful connections and fantastic private chef experiences in the Vail valley.
-Their menus are streamlined to be considerate of the time with your family and friends in our evolving environment.
+Cooking, Catering and Hospitality have been at the core of Chef Jay and Chef Adam’s lives with a combined 55 years experience in elevated dining establishments.
+Our mission is to create flavorful memories focusing on quick service, meaningful connections and fantastic private chef experiences in the Vail valley.
+Our menus are streamlined to be considerate of the time with your family and friends in our evolving environment.

 While they emphasize the dining experiences that they have created in their sample menus, both Jay and Adam believe that everyone’s interests are different and unique and look forward to creating menus that cater to any of your desires.